 Anytime you find yourself in a state of ‘waiting’ for something, use this as a reminder to be present and practice mindfulness.
-Take 3 long deep breaths, relaxing yourself, and then bring your attention into your body.
-(Or do whatever mindfulness practice you like).
+Take 3 long deep breaths, relaxing yourself, then bringing your attention to your body.
+(Or, whatever other mindfulness practice you like).

 Sounds easy, and in principle it is, but it takes some practice and mental reprogramming to get there consistently.
 I won’t pretend I practice this everywhere, but I do it often and find it to be a great tool to have in the mindful kit, and certainly most worthy of a share.

 You enter the supermarket to do some grocery shopping.
 You’re in a hurry and just want to buy your stuff and get on with your day.
 You whip round and with your basket full you join the queue for the checkout.
 It’s a little longer than you’d like.

 Now, instead of entering a state of ‘waiting’ and whatever that might normally bring up, (maybe a feeling of hurried restlessness and/or a compulsive urge to get your phone out and check some feed), you check yourself.
 You stop for a moment.

 You bring your attention to the sensations in your body.

 You observe them patiently until you reach the front of the line.

 When you reach the cashier you’re more relaxed and focused, and go on with your day, happy to have taken the opportunity for a mindful moment.

 If you consider how many times you find yourself waiting, you’ll see how many opportunities there are for mindfulness: